March 31st is International Transgender Day of Visibility.

 Maybe the people with whom we interact are transgender and/or non-binary, and we don’t know it, or perhaps they have transgender and/or non-binary people in their lives that they care about.
 And even if none of that is the case, all of us will likely interact with transgender colleagues, litigants and witnesses, opposing counsel, clients, court personnel, and others at some point in the course of our practice.
 Therefore, instead of presuming that being cisgender is the norm, we should shift our mindset to presuming the opposite.
 This will force us to evaluate our behaviors and our current workplace processes, practices, culture, and climate relative to transgender inclusion under the premise that many people do not fit neatly into the binary of male or female.
 Awareness of this issue can help break down the barriers to full equality and inclusion in the workplace and the profession that transgender and non- binary attorneys face.

-To be allies, we need to learn about others’ experiences regularly, finding information online and making connections with diverse individuals in our lives.
+To be allies, we need to learn about others’ experiences regularly, and prioritize action over our own comfort.
+We can listen both by finding information online and by making personal and professional connections with diverse backgrounds.
 A couple starting places to learn about transgender experiences in the legal profession include Transgender Lawyers That Inspire Us from Columbia Law School’s Gender & Sexuality Blog in 2015 and Getting Real: Transgender Attorneys Talk About Coming Out in the Workplace from the Minority Corporate Counsel Association.
+Additional resources are included in the section below.

 Tips for working with transgender clients can be found here from CB Baga, an associate at Faegre Baker Daniels and founder of the Trans Legal Clinic.